+- Step 2 Click Add.

-- Step 3 Enter the parameters. - Aggregate Policer Name-Enter the name of the Aggregate Policer.
+- Step 3 Enter the parameters.

+- Aggregate Policer Name-Enter the name of the Aggregate Policer.

 - Ingress Committed Information Rate (CIR)-Enter the maximum bandwidth allowed in bits per second.
 See the description of this in the Bandwidth, on page 245. - Ingress Committed Burst Size (CBS)-Enter the maximum burst size (even if it goes beyond the CIR) in bytes.
 See the description of this in the Bandwidth, on page 245. - Exceed Action-Select the action to be performed on incoming packets that exceed the CIR.
-Possible values are: - Drop-Packets exceeding the defined CIR value are dropped. - Out of Profile DSCP-The DSCP values of packets exceeding the defined CIR value are remapped to a value based on the Out Of Profile DSCP Remarking Table. - Step 4 Click Apply.
-The Running Configuration file is updated.
+Possible values are: - Drop-Packets exceeding the defined CIR value are dropped. - Out of Profile DSCP-The DSCP values of packets exceeding the defined CIR value are remapped to a value based on the Out Of Profile DSCP Remarking Table.